jayjinjuwadia/CS152/README.md

 # CS152 MINI-L Project
-Create a lexical analyzer and parser w/ intermediate code generate using flex and bison.
+Create a lexical analyzer and parser w/ intermediate code generation using flex and bison.